Kluvens/python_learning_notebook/README.md

 # Python Object Oriented Programming

+## Basic OOP concepts
+There are four fundamental concepts in object-oriented programming:
+- Abstraction
+- Encapsulation
+- Inheritance
+- Polymorphism

 ## Python Classes and Objects
 Everything in Python is an object.
 An object has states and behaviours.